Skip to content

 Already-applied scripts are skipped on subsequent runs.

-πŸ’‘ bin/postgres is short for docker compose exec postgres
+๐Ÿ’ก bin/postgres is a small script that effectively aliases docker compose exec postgres

 begin;